-The long-term goals of our research are to understand how the information encoded in the DNA of plant and animal genomes is controlled by epigenetic processes, how the epigenome is altered by the surrounding environment, and to develop molecular tools for precision epigenome engineering.
+Our research aims to understand how readout of the information encoded in the DNA of plant and animal genomes can be influenced by the epigenome, the extent to which epigenomic modifications such as DNA methylation can be altered by the environment and in disease states, and to develop molecular tools for precision epigenome engineering.

-By modulating accessibility to the information encoded in the genome, epigenetic modifications can affect gene activation and repression to execute distinct transcriptional programs and impart a heritable state of transcriptional activity.
-We use advanced DNA sequencing, molecular, genetic and computational techniques to generate whole-genome high resolution maps of epigenetic modifications in a diverse range of complex multicellular organisms, including plants, humans, mice, and eusocial insects.
+By modulating accessibility to the information encoded in the genome, chemical modifications of the DNA and associated proteins can affect gene activation and repression to execute distinct transcriptional programs and impart a stable state of transcriptional activity.
+We use advanced DNA sequencing, molecular, genetic and computational techniques to generate whole-genome high resolution maps of epigenetic modifications in a diverse range of complex multicellular organisms, including plants, humans, mice, and diverse vertebrates.
 Through these studies we aim to elucidate the mechanistic underpinnings of how the epigenome is established and dynamically modified, and how it affects the cellular readout of the underlying genetic information.

-Our research is generously supported by funding from the Australian Research Council, the National Health and Medical Research Council, the National Institutes of Health, the Raine Medical Research Foundation, The University of Western Australia, and the Western Australian and Australian governments.
+Our research is generously supported by funding from the Australian Research Council, the National Health and Medical Research Council, the Raine Medical Research Foundation, The Sylvia and Charles Viertel Charitable Foundation, The University of Western Australia, and the Australian government.